Video: College Essay Q&A With Expert Kim Lifton

 What are some of the best and worst topics for college essays?
 (05:09)

-Kim tells us the biggest key to finding the best topic and avoiding the worst is actually one in the same: answer the prompt.
+Kim tells us the biggest key to finding the best topic and avoiding the worst is actually one and the same: answer the prompt.
 She recommends that you make sure you fully understand what a prompt is asking of you before you even start brainstorming ideas.

 Beyond that, here are some of the worst things you can do in your essay: